 Students should also note that the Foundation Courses, University Studies and Soka Education Courses, Languages Courses, and Global Citizenship Education Courses fall under the Soka Core Program, and must be completed before graduation.
-For details on the Soka Core Program, refer to 3.8.
-Soka Core Program (page 21-22) and 4.10.
-Registration for Soka Core Program (page 45-46).
+For details on the Soka Core Program, refer to 3.9.
+Soka Core Program (page 22-23) and 4.10.
+Registration for Soka Core Program (page 46-47).

-Course Classification Description Core Academic Skills Courses to acquiring the necessary skills for learning at university University Studies & Soka Education Courses to learn the history of Soka University and the spirit of its founding Foreign Language (English) Courses to acquire four major skill areas of English (listening, speaking, reading, and writing), and English ability necessary for studying abroad or employment Foreign Language (Other) Courses to learn languages other than English from basic level to advanced level Global Citizenship Education Courses to learn about various issues in global society widely Humanities Courses to learn the basics of humanities such as history, philosophy, literature, etc. Social Science Courses to learn the basics of social sciences such as sociology, economics, business administration, etc. Natural Science & Health-Physical Education Courses to learn the basics of natural sciences such as mathematics, computer, science, etc. or the knowledge and skills of health sciences Career Development Courses to learn about career development and employment Japanese Language and Culture Course to learn Japanese from basic level to advanced level and Japanese culture
+Course Classification Description Core Academic Skills Courses to acquiring the necessary skills for learning at university University Studies & Soka Education Courses to learn the history of Soka University and the spirit of its founding Foreign Language (English) Courses to acquire four major skill areas of English (listening, speaking, reading, and writing), and English ability necessary for studying abroad or employment Foreign Language (Other) Courses to learn languages other than English from basic level to advanced level Global Citizenship Education Courses to learn about various issues in global society widely Mathematics, Data Science, and Natural Sciences Courses to learn the basics of mathematics, data science, and AI as well as the basics of natural sciences Humanities, Social Sciences, and Health & Physical Education Courses in four fields of study: Social Sciences, Humanities, Health & Physical Education, and Interdisciplinary Career Development Courses to learn about career development and employment Study Abroad / Overseas Training Courses related to study and practice abroad Japanese Language and Culture Course to learn Japanese from basic level to advanced level and Japanese culture